erinaurelie/GetItDone/README.md

 We're excited to have you contribute to the Todo App project!
 If you have any questions or need help getting started, feel free to ask.

 ## Authors and Acknowledgments
-This project and in it's entirety was built by me you can follow me on insta to connect All images used in this project were taken from https://icons8.com
+This project and in it's entirety was built by me you can follow me on insta to connect https://www.instagram.com/swe.erin <br>
+All images used in this project were taken from https://icons8.com